pw4rn3r/ECE382/notes/L10/index.md

 There's one special function register that I've alluded to a couple of times, but we haven't covered yet - the Stack Pointer (SP), r1.
 The SP holds the address of the top of the stack.
 To figure out what that means, we've got to learn a little more about what stacks are.

 A stack is a Last In First Out (LIFO) queue.
 Push and Pop are our two operations for dealing with the stack.
 The last item you **pushed** onto the stack is the first item you'll **pop** off of it.

-*[Draw picture of a stack, add a few items, then show how they're popped off]*

 As you push more items onto the stack, the more space in memory it occupies - it grows.
 As you pop items off of the stack, it shrinks.
 The core purpose of stacks is to allow for the temporary storage of values at runtime for later retrieval.